Tarzan and the Lost City

 Tarzan and the Lost City is a 1998 American adventure film directed by Carl Schenkel, written by Bayard Johnson and J. Anderson Black, and starring Casper Van Dien, Jane March, and Steven Waddington.
 The screenplay by Bayard Johnson and J. Anderson Black is loosely based on the Tarzan stories by Edgar Rice Burroughs.
 The film received largely negative reviews and was a box-office bomb.

-One of the film's producers, Stanley S. Canter, had previously produced another Tarzan film for Warner Bros., Greystoke: The Legend of Tarzan, Lord of the Apes (1984).
+One of the film's producers, Stanley S. Canter, had previously produced another Tarzan film for Warner Bros.
+Pictures, Greystoke: The Legend of Tarzan, Lord of the Apes (1984).

 Plot

 In 1913 on the night before Jane Porter's wedding to John Clayton II (also known as Tarzan, who is something of a celebrity), her bridegroom receives a disturbing vision of his childhood homeland in peril.
 The educated explorer and treasure seeker Nigel Ravens is seeking the legendary city of Opar to plunder its ancient treasures and uncover dangerous powers.
 Much to Jane's distress and confusion, Clayton leaves for Africa to help, meeting up with the shaman Mugambe whose village was plundered by Ravens' group to find a key to Opar.

-Just as Tarzan's efforts to negotiate with Ravens to turn back fail, Jane decides to follow her fiancé.
-While glad to see her, he must now protect her while trying to stop Ravens and his men from continuing their expedition.
+Tarzan negotiates with Ravens to abandon the effort, but Jane arrives to be with her fiancé.
+While glad to see her, Tarzan must now protect her while trying to stop Ravens and his men from continuing their expedition.